 In other cases, you can use unconventional TLDs.
 However, make sure whatever suffix you choose is not confusing.

 Even after choosing a domain name and the TLD, your work is not over.
-You yet have to check for the availability of your choices.
+You have to check for the availability of your choices.
 But how?

 Visit domain registrars to check the availability of your preferred selections.
-In case someone has already registered your choices, you can dial them and suggest buying the name.
+In case someone has already registered your choices, you can dial them and suggest buying the domain.
 Say you want to avoid confrontation; check through the domain registrar.

 Step 3: Find A Reliable Web Host